Joe Long outlasts Joe Harvey to win the British Amateur in clash of mates from the same hometown

 You are using an unsupported version of Internet Explorer.
 Please upgrade to Internet Explorer 11 or use a different web browser.

-With a 2-up lead through the morning 18, Long lost the opening hole of the afternoon but had restored his two-hole advantage by the turn.
+With a 2-up lead through the morning 18, Long lost the opening hole of the afternoon but had restored his two-hole advantage through 27 holes.
 Two wins in succession thereafter, followed by four halves was enough to see Long, 23, become the first Englishman since Harry Ellis in 2017 to claim what was once one-quarter of golf’s Grand Slam.
 Those days are long gone, but Long can still look forward to exemptions into the 2021 Open Championship at Royal St. George’s and the U.S Open next June at Torrey Pines, as well as a likely invitation to next April’s Masters.